Florismart/Xamarin.Gozer.iOS/README.md

 Xamarin.Gozer.iOS
 =============

 Gozer is an Open Source Xamarin iOS library that allows developers to easily create applications with custom fonts and easily works  with preloaded labels.
-Feel free to use it all you want in your Android apps provided that you cite this project and include the license in your app.
+Feel free to use it all you want in your OS apps provided that you cite this project and include the license in your app.
 It extends https://github.com/Florismart/Xamarin.Fontwesome project, so you can use (or not) its setups!

 ![Screenshot](https://github.com/Florismart/Xamarin.Gozer.iOS/blob/master/screen-app.png)